Services and Specialties

 Anxiety doesn’t always look like panic.
 It can show up as overthinking, irritability, perfectionism, or the feeling that your mind is always running in overdrive.
 Left untreated, chronic stress and anxiety can chip away at your confidence, drain your energy, and interfere with work, relationships, and sleep.

-At Catalyst Psychology, we help adults and teens develop tools to manage anxiety at the root—so you can feel more grounded, resilient, and in control of your life.
+At Catalyst Psychology, we help adults develop tools to manage anxiety at the root—so you can feel more grounded, resilient, and in control of your life.

 Our approach is based in Cognitive Behavioral Therapy (CBT), a proven, practical method that helps you identify unhelpful thought patterns, practice new responses, and reduce the intensity and frequency of anxious symptoms.